trevordevore/levure/framework/helpers/file_system/README.md

 command OpenApplication
   if fileSystemFilesToProcessOnOpen() is not empty then
-    ProcessMyFiles fileSystemFilesToProcessOnOpen() # YOU MUST WRITE A 'PROCESSMYFILES' ROUTINE end if end OpenApplication
+    ProcessMyFiles fileSystemFilesToProcessOnOpen()  # YOU MUST WRITE A 'ProcessMyFiles' ROUTINE end if end OpenApplication
 ```